Jridder1987/engine3Branch/README.md

 # SWGEmu Engine3 #

-## What is SWGEmu? ##

-[Star Wars Galaxies](https://en.wikipedia.org/wiki/Star_Wars_Galaxies) was a massively multi-player online role playing game introduced by Sony Online Entertainment in the year 2003 and shut down in 2011.

-The SWGEmu project is focused on recreating the SWG Experience as it was in "Pre-CU" or "Pre-Combat Upgrade".
-The CU radically changed the game-play and lead to the founding of this project as an attempt to recreate the game experience as it was in the Pre-CU era.

-## What is engine3? ##

-Engine3 is the low-level engine that enables [Core3](https://github.com/swgemu/Core3)'s implementation of SWGEmu.
+Engine3 is the low-level engine that enables implementation of SWGEmu.

 ### License ###
     Copyright (C) 2007-2019 SWGEmu